-On today’s date in 1679, famed French explorer Rene-Robert Cavelier (also known as Robert de La Salle) left his ship Le Griffon, which wouldn’t be seen again for more than 300 years.
+On today’s date in 1679, French explorer Rene-Robert Cavelier (also known as Robert de LaSalle) abandoned his ship Le Griffon, which hasn’t been seen since.

-Designed by Brigdens Limited, a Toronto graphic arts firm, the stamp was steel line intaglio engraved by the Canadian Bank Note Company in tones of green.
+Designed by Brigdens, a former Toronto graphic arts firm, the stamp was steel line intaglio engraved by the Canadian Bank Note Company in tones of green.
 It measures 37 millimetres by 25 millimetres (vertical) and had a print run of 25,160,000 stamps.